David Rakoff: Role of David Sedaris and Ira Glass in Rakoff's career

 wrote to Sedaris in 1992, after hearing him read on the radio his essay, "Santaland Diaries", about being a Christmas elf, which was to make him famous.
 That day, Rakoff wrote to Sedaris immediately to ask if he could publish Sedaris' works (which he later confessed he had no intention of doing, since he was desperate to leave publishing).
 They became friends, with Rakoff doing work in the theatre with Sedaris, first directing a play written by Sedaris and his sister Amy Sedaris, and later acting in their plays.
 Through Sedaris, Rakoff met Ira Glass, who was then a junior reporter on the NPR radio program Morning Edition.
 When Glass began This American Life, Rakoff became involved with the new show at its inception.
 Sedaris encouraged Rakoff to go on public radio, where Sedaris himself had achieved fame: at his urging Rakoff took work to This American Life, starting with "Christmas Freud", an account of Rakoff's job impersonating Sigmund Freud in the window of Barneys department store during the holidays.

 Journalism

-Rakoff was a prolific freelance writer and a regular contributor to Conde Nast Traveler, GQ, Outside Magazine and The New York Times Magazine.
-His writing also appeared in Business 2.0, Details, Harper's Bazaar, Nerve, New York Magazine, Salon, Seed, Slate, Spin, The New York Observer, Vogue, Wired and other publications.
-He wrote on a wide and eclectic range of topics.
+David Rakoff was a freelance writer whose work appeared regularly in publications including Condé Nast Traveler, GQ, Outside Magazine, and The New York Times Magazine.
+His essays and articles were also featured in Business 2.0, Details, Harper's Bazaar, Nerve, New York Magazine, Salon, Seed, Slate, Spin, The New York Observer, Vogue, Wired, and numerous other outlets.
+Throughout his career, he wrote on a wide and eclectic range of topics.